| Because emotional content in any art form is not an easily defined

 Examples of some of those responses and the level of each accompanying

 aesthetic experience follow.
+One participant

 (P2) who was particularly involved with the AVE showed a strong